 11.4 Subject to 11.5 - 11.14 below, a list of individuals it is proposed should serve on Standing Committees, drawn up in the light of their expressed preferences and having regard to the needs of the particular committees, shall be prepared by the Chairman of Council, the Vice-Chairman and the Chairman of the Management Committee and submitted to the Council at its first meeting in each session following the Annual General Meeting of the Association.
 Such a list may include Individual Members who are not members of Council.

-11.5 The Management Committee shall consist of its Chairman, the Chairman and Vice-Chairman of Council, the Secretary, the Treasurer and Chairman of the Coaching, Development, International, Marketing, Publishing and Association Croquet Tournaments and Golf Croquet Tournaments committees.
+11.5 The Management Committee shall consist of its Chairman, the Chairman of Council, the Secretary, the Treasurer and four other members.
 The Chairman of the Management Committee shall not concurrently be the Chairman of Council, the Treasurer, the President or a Vice-President of the Association, but may be the Vice-Chairman of Council.
-A Chairman of a Principal Committee who is unable to attend a Management committee Meeting may appoint another member of the committee to attend in his stead.

-11.6 The Executive Committee shall consist of its Chairman who shall also be the Chairman of Council, the Vice-Chairman, the Secretary, the Treasurer, the Chairman of the Management Committee (who may also be the Vice-Chairman) and one other member of the Management Committee who is elected annually by Council.
+11.6 The Executive Committee shall consist of its Chairman who shall also be the Chairman of Council, the Vice-Chairman, the Secretary, the Treasurer, the Chairman of the Management Committee (who may also be the Vice-Chairman) and one other member of Council who is elected annually by Council.